BioID-GmbH/BWS-Android/README.md

 The BCID with the example values from above is `bws.12.4711`.
 Take a look at Web API endpoint for e.g. `https://bws.bioid.com`.
 In this case the BWS instance name is `bws`.

-Click on the 'Web API keys' the add button.
-In the dialog window the app identifier and app secret is shown.

 Now you can add the following properties to your users `gradle.properties` file.